Hints for Night Photography

-Someone wrote and asked how I determine exposure times for night photography, so I thought I’d share my answer here in case the information is useful to others.
-Once I started writing, I figured I would just go ahead and share some other basic techniques that can be very useful for a lot of night photography, too.
-This won’t be a comprehensive coverage of the subject by any means, but I’ll touch on a few key ideas.
+Someone wrote and asked how I determine exposure times for night photography, so I thought I’d share my answer here since the information is likely to be useful to others.
+Once I started writing, I decided to go ahead and share more basic techniques that can be very useful for night photography, too.
+This isn’t a comprehensive coverage of the subject, but it does touch on a few key ideas.

 Since so much of the basic information is available there, I’ll just add a few techniques and ideas that I find useful, especially for shooting with DSLRs.
 Here they are, in no particular order.

-Use your camera’s long exposure noise reduction system – On my Canon DSLRs this setting causes the camera to make a second “dark frame” exposure following your “real” exposure.
+Use your camera’s long exposure noise reduction system — On my Canon DSLRs this setting causes the camera to make a second “dark frame” exposure following your “real” exposure.
 You might be tempted to forego this option since it doubles the time required for each exposure – your 60 second exposure will be followed by a 60 second dark frame exposure, while you stand there and twiddle your thumbs.
 (Or, do what I do – start composing your next shot.)
-The issue is that DSLRs are subject to increased noise and “hot pixels” with very long exposures.
-The dark frame provides the camera’s software with a reference that contains only the noise and hot pixels, and it can use this to map out (or subtract) the noise, etc from the actual exposure.
+DSLRs are subject to increased noise and “hot pixels” with very long exposures, but the dark frame provides the camera’s software with a reference that contains only the noise and hot pixels, and it can use this to map out (or subtract) the noise, etc from the image.

-Rely on your histogram to check exposure – not on how the shot looks in the display.
-If the shot looks like what you see at night, in most cases it will be way underexposed – and, as a result, you’ll have a very noisy image and you may end up with artifacts such as banding.
-Instead, use an exposure that produces a balanced histogram curve – or, “expose to the right” as many of us like to say.
-Your exposure may well look brighter than the scene looks in person, but if you need to you can always darken things in post and reduce visible noise even further.
+Rely on your histogram to check exposure — not on how the shot looks in the display.
+If the shot looks like what you see at night, in most cases it will be way underexposed — and, as a result, you’ll have a very noisy image and you may end up with artifacts like banding.
+Instead, use an exposure that produces a balanced histogram curve — or, “expose to the right,” as many of us like to say.
+Your exposure may well look brighter than the scene looks in person, but you darken things in post and thus reduce visible noise even further.

-Apertures and ISOs that work in the daytime are good starting points for night photography – If f/8 at ISO 100 is your preference for daytime landscapes, then there is a good chance that these will be about right for night time landscapes as well.
-It just takes longer.
-A lot longer.
+Apertures and ISOs that work in the daytime are good starting points for night photography — If f/8 at ISO 100 is your preference for daytime landscapes, then there is a good chance that these will be about right for night time landscapes as well.
+It just takes longer — sometimes a lot longer.